 A second approach to describe accuracy is the percentage recovery of added analyte.
 In this approach it is assumed that the recovery of the weighed quantities is the target value.
-The correlation between weighed quantities as added to the samples (on the x-axis) and the measured quantities (on the y-axis) have been calculated.
+The correlation between weighed quantities as added to the samples (on the xaxis) and the measured quantities (on the y-axis) have been calculated.
 The slope of the correlation multiplied with 100% is the recovery of the added amounts.
 The column "Recovery" shows your recovery in the respective organic acids in comparison to the median recovery of all laboratories.
-The median recovery ranges from 64% (3-OH-Isovaleric acid) to 116% (Hexanoylglycine).
-The overall mean recovery is 91%.
+The median recovery ranges from 39% 3-OH-propionic acid (we have doubt on the purity of the spiking material used as the recovery was 95% in 2005) to 109% (2-OH Glutaric acid).
+The recovery of 4-OH-butyric acid was quite low (64%), possibly as a result of lactone formation, either during the production of the samples of during the extraction / derivatisation.
+The overall mean recovery is 86%.
 Conclusions from aggregated data are generalisations which should render the participants to the QC-programs (and even more the end- users of the data) cautious about utilizing data from other labs without asking about proof of reliability.
 The difficulties we face are certainly a challenge for developing improved methods.